How to Apply for a Schengen Visa from the Philippines?

-Do Filippino passport holders need a Schengen Visa to enter Europe?
+Do Filipinos need a Schengen Visa to enter Europe?

-Filippino nationals need to apply for a Schengen Visa in order to enter any of the Schengen Area countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Switzerland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 Schengen Visa applicants from the Philippines should submit their application no more than six months before their trip.
 It is advised you do so around a month before you leave, however, to allow for any delays in processing - and you must do so at least 15 days before you plan to leave.
 You need to fill out your application, submit supporting documents, and attend an interview at a consulate, embassy, or visa application center.